Cellular Signalling in Health and Disease

 comprehensive knowledge in cell biology corresponding to the Master

-level for Biology, Biochemistry and Molecular Biomedicine students.
+level for Biology, Biochemistry, Molecular Biomedicine and

 Academic qualifications equivalent to a BSc degree is recommended.